Disney Starlight Nighttime Parade Debuts July 20

 While any new addition to the parks will bring some measure of increased crowds, the debut of Disney Starlight should be just about as positive as an addition gets.

 Also, it’s at night.
 While it will bring some increased crowds earlier in the day, the bulk of the action is going to be at night.
 One downside to a nighttime parade is it will keep guests in the park later (not that many people were leaving before the fireworks in any case), which means wait times might not drop as much as they would in the past.
+But with two showings (at least for some initial period), many guests will choose to leave after the 9PM parade.
+Presumably, Happily Ever After will be shown after the 9PM parade, but this still leaves some lower-crowd time before the 11PM parade.

 Another benefit of a nighttime parade is a tendency toward longer hours.
-Disney will be fitting in both Happily Ever After and at least one running of Disney Starlight, which requires a lot of nighttime hours.
+Disney will be fitting in both Happily Ever After and at least one running of Disney Starlight (two, initially), which requires a lot of nighttime hours.
 Rides will stay open longer, giving you more time to fit in more fun.
 You’ll get more value out of Lightning Lane Multi Pass, a tool that will be more important on days without holiday parties (discussed more below).

 Of course, scheduling is a lot tougher where you’ve got parade and firework viewing to plan around.
 In an ideal world, you’d have multiple nights at Magic Kingdom, allowing you to view fireworks one night and the parade another night.
 The additional upside of this approach is that you’ll get to enjoy a dip in wait times while the show you’re not watching that evening is ongoing.

-And, About Those Party Nights (And Days)
+About Those Party Nights (And Days)

 This is a final “mixed bag” sort of point.
-On nights when Mickey’s Not So Scary Halloween Party and Mickey’s Very Merry Christmas Party are held, there (presumably) won’t be a nighttime parade, generally because of a lack of night and the fact that those events also host their own unique parades.
+On nights when Mickey’s Not So Scary Halloween Party and Mickey’s Very Merry Christmas Party are held, there won’t be a nighttime parade, generally because of a lack of night and the fact that those events also host their own unique parades.
 This might pull you in either direction…

 On the one hand, if you want to see the nighttime parade—don’t make a party day your Magic Kingdom day.
 On the other hand, if you like low crowds, party days just got even better.
 And if you’re visiting on a non-party day during party season, those crowds are going to be more of a pain to deal with.